alexyev/alexanderyevchenko.com/src/data/about.md

 # Reach Out

-I'm active on Twitter, LinkedIn, and email, send me a message!
+I'm active on X (formerly Twitter), LinkedIn, and email, send me a message!